-Additional services to enable underperforming students to meet standards:
+Additional services to enable under performing students to meet standards:

-- Teachers and principal meet to analyze and assess student data to determine if English language learners are meeting standards. - English learners are enrolled in a designated English Language Development (ELD) class.
-English learners receive integrated ELD support in content area classes. - Staff development is provided to improve instruction in language arts and writing.
-Intervention programs for at-risk students are in place. - Students below grade-level proficiency are provided with homework assistance and small group tutoring during our afterschool program. - Teachers use resources, materials, and supplies to prepare and facilitate lessons that challenge students to meet and exceed proficiency. - Ongoing collaboration and articulation between resource specialist teacher and general education teachers in order to meet the individualized learning goals of students receiving special education services.
+- Teachers and principal meet to analyze and assess student data to determine if English language learners are meeting standards. - English learners are enrolled in a designated English Language Development (ELD) class. - English learners receive integrated ELD support in content area classes. - Staff development is provided to improve instruction in language arts and writing. - Intervention programs for at-risk students are in place. - Students below grade-level proficiency are provided with homework assistance and small group tutoring during our after school program. - Teachers use resources, materials, and supplies to prepare and facilitate lessons that challenge students to meet and exceed proficiency. - Intentional and ongoing collaboration and articulation between the resource specialist teacher and general education teachers to provide targeted support and individualized instruction to students receiving special education services.